lcassiol/lcassiol/Readme.md

 ## Hey <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">,
 I'm Cassio Carvalho, I'm a Full Stack developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

 Graduated in Computer Science and passionate about techonology, since 2014 acting as a developer I like to make things work.
-I have experience on java, javascript, nodejs, react, react-native, php, angularjs, cobol.
+I have experience on <b>java, javascript, nodejs, react, react-native, php, angularjs, cobol</b>.
 I am always pursuing knowledge to make me more capable wherever I am I will try to do my best to contribute on solving the problems.

 - 🔭 I have experience with Java, PHP, Javascript, Redis, RabbitMQ, ElasticSearch, MongoDb, MySQL, Postgres
 - 🌱 I’m currently learning Nodejs,ReactJS,React-Native